 Laura specialises in recording and analysing interactions to better understand communication and relationships.
-She uses the analytic tools of conversation analysis to study interaction in a broad range of everyday and institutional settings such as family mealtimes, jury deliberations in mock rape trials, and medical encounters where she has transformed findings into highly successful evidence-based communication skills training.
+Using the tools of conversation analysis, she studies interactions across everyday and institutional settings ranging from family mealtimes to medical encounters and jury deliberations in mock rape trials.

 Laura is a member of the Equity, Diversity and Inclusion (EDI) committee.

 Laura studies audio and video-recordings of real-life interactions using an approach called conversation analysis.
-Her work reveals new insights into how people interact in a range of everyday and institutional settings.
+She uses the findings to develop and deliver evidence-based communication training.
+Laura’s research spans:

 Current Supervision